-Applying for TAEG funding is a competitive process, which means your application will be considered on its merits and priorities for the Agency and will be compared to other applications.
+The process is non-competitive, which means your application will be considered on its merits and priorities for the Agency and will not be compared to other applications.
+Your application will be assessed against the assessment criteria in section 5 and each of the four criteria must be met in order for your application to be successful.